-(1) These amounts represent the grant date fair value of restricted stock units granted to our NEOs during 2020, as computed in accordance with ASC 718.
-The assumptions used in calculating the grant date fair value are set forth in Note 12 to the audited consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2020.
+(1) These amounts represent the grant date fair value of restricted stock units granted to our NEOs during 2021, as computed in accordance with ASC 718.
+The assumptions used in calculating the grant date fair value are set forth in Note 10 to the audited consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021.

-- (2) These amounts represent the grant date fair value of options granted to our NEOs during 2020, as computed in accordance with ASC 718.
-The assumptions used in calculating the grant date fair value are set forth in Note 12 to the audited consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2020. - (3) These amounts represent the bonuses awarded to our NEOs based on achievement of our corporate goals at 124.2% under our 2020 annual bonus plan. - (4) Amounts reported constitute (i) for Mr. Lanfear, health club membership dues and physician concierge services we paid on his behalf and (ii) for Mr. Anicetti and Dr. Vexler, health club membership dues we paid on their behalf.
+(2) These amounts represent the grant date fair value of options granted to our NEOs during 2021, as computed in accordance with ASC 718.
+The assumptions used in calculating the grant date fair value are set forth in Note 10 to the audited consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021.

+(3) These amounts represent the bonuses awarded to our NEOs based on achievement of our corporate goals at 120.9% under our 2021 annual bonus plan.

+(4) Amounts reported constituted: (i) for Mr. Lanfear health club membership dues and physician concierge services we paid on his behalf; (ii) for Mr. Stilwell car rental and hotel expenses we paid on his behalf; and (iii) for Mr. Anicetti and Vexler health club membership dues we paid on their behalf.